MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

 To build and run your project, select `F5`.
 Ensure the app displays similar to the following screenshot.

 :::image type="complex" source="./media/winforms-app.png" alt-text="app" lightbox="./media/winforms-app.png":::
-   app
+   App
 :::image-end:::

 ## Step 5 - Navigation

 Add the ability to allow users to change the URL that the WebView2 control displays by adding an address bar to the app.

-1. In `Form1.cs` add the `CoreWebView2` namespace by inserting the following code snippet at the top of `Form1.cs`.
+1. In the `Form1.cs`file, to add the `CoreWebView2` namespace, insert the following code snippet at the top.

     ```csharp
     using Microsoft.Web.WebView2.Core;
     ```

-1. In the **Windows Forms Designer**, double-click on the `Go!` button to create the `goButton_Click` method in `Form1.cs`.
+1. In the **Windows Forms Designer**, double-click on the `Go!` button to create the `goButton_Click` method in the `Form1.cs` file.
 Copy and paste the following snippet inside the function.
 Now, the `goButton_Click` function navigates the WebView to the URL entered in the address bar.

     ```csharp
     private void goButton_Click(object sender, EventArgs e)